wolfspelz/ConfigSharp/README.md

     // Complex properties with type:
     var endDate = Config.Global.Get<DateTime>("ServiceEndDate");

-You could also omit the "Global." and do
+You could also omit the *Global.* and do

     var serverAddress = Config.Get("ServerAddress", "http://localhost:8080/");
     // or